 Every human has desires.
 As you navigate the chaos and practice the art of living however, the key is to have the self-awareness required to understand how many desires you do have.
-As the 15th-century Indian mystic Kabir explained, his four states of desire are directly related to one’s ability to navigate the chaos and practice the art of living well.
+As the 15th-century Indian mystic Kabir explained, his four states of desire are directly related to one’s ability to navigate the chaos.

 Countless desires - most people are born with countless desires—too many desires to pursue any one of them with conviction or dedication.
 Most concern the superficial aspects of life, such as personal appearance or personal possessions.
 People who have many desires are the poorest of people, Kabir says, and they seldom achieve any success in any field.
 Their lives are also the saddest, because they are the most superficial, dominated by too many desires that matter too little.